-To account the effect the spatial variability in slope geometry in the FEM analysis, 3D models have been in use for the last decade (Griffiths and Marquez 2007).
-However, the pre-requisite for the 3D FEM involves the detailed understanding of slope geometry and material variability in the subsurface that was not possible in the study area considering steep and inaccessible slopes.
+- To account the effect the spatial variability in the slope geometry, 3D models have been in use for the last decade (Griffiths and Marquez 2007).
+However, the prerequisite for the 3D models involves the detailed understanding of slope geometry and material variability in the subsurface that was not possible in the study area considering steep and inaccessible slopes.
 Therefore, multiple 2D sections were chosen, wherever possible.
 To account the effect of sampling bias and material variability, a range of values of input parameters was used (sec.
-3.4).

-- Determination of the debris thickness has been a major problem in landslide volume measurement particularly in steep, narrow river valleys of the NW Himalaya where landslide scarps are not accessible.
+4.1). - Determination of the debris thickness has been a major problem in the landslide volume measurement particularly in the steep, narrow river valleys of the NW Himalaya.
 Therefore, the thickness was approximated by considering the relative altitude of the ground on either side of the deposit, as also performed by Innes (1983).
-It was assumed that the ground beneath the deposit is regular. - The resultant dam volume could also be different from the landslide volume due to entrainment of slope material during movement, rockmass fragmentation, pore water pressure, size of debris particles, and washout of landslide material by the river (Hungr and Evans 2004; Dong et al. 2011; Yu et al. 2014).
-Therefore, dam volume is presumed to be equal to landslide volume for the worst case scenario and least associated uncertainty (sec.
-3.5). - Stream power that is manifested by upstream catchment area and local slope gradient may also vary at temporal scale owing to temporally varying water influx from glaciers and precipitation systems i.e., Indian Summer Monsoon and Western Disturbance (Gadgil et al. 2007; Hunt et al. 2018).
-Though our study is confined to spatial scale at present, the findings remain subjected to the change at temporal scale. - The Voellmy rheology based RAMMS model (Voellmy 1955; Salm 1993; Christen et al. 2010) requires calibrated friction (μ) and turbulence (ξ) values for the run-out analysis.
-Though the previous run-out events don't have trace in the study area owing to convergence of landslide toe with the river channel, a range of μ and ξ values were used in the study in view of material type and run-out path. - Despite these uncertainties, such studies are required to minimize the risk and avert the possible disasters in terrains where human population is bound to live in the proximity of unstable landslides.
+It was assumed that the ground beneath the deposit is regular. - The resultant dam volume could be different from the landslide volume due to the entrainment, rockmass fragmentation, pore water pressure, size of debris particles, and washout of landslide material by the river (Hungr and Evans 2004; Dong et al. 2011; Yu et al. 2014).
+Therefore, dam volume is presumed to be equal to landslide volume for the worst-case scenario (sec.
+3.3).
+Stream power is manifested by the upstream catchment area and local slope gradient in the geomorphic indices.
+It may also vary at temporal scale owing to the temporally varying water influx from glaciers and precipitation systems i.e., ISM and WD (Gadgil et al. 2007; Hunt et al. 2018).
+Though our study is confined to the spatial scale at present, the findings remain subjected to the change at temporal scale. - The RAMMS model (Voellmy 1955; Salm 1993; Christen et al. 2010) requires the calibrated friction and turbulence values for the run-out analysis.
+Though the previous debris flow events don't have trace in the study area owing to the convergence of landslide toe with the river channel, a range of μ and ξ values were used in the study in view of the material type and run-out path characteristics.

+Despite these uncertainties, such studies are required to minimize the risk and avert the possible disasters in the terrain where human population is bound to live in the proximity of unstable landslides.